Head: prof dr Annemieke Smet

 The mucin isoform landscape in barrier-related diseases

-Loss of mucosal barrier integrity is a significant contributor in the pathophysiology of mucosal inflammatory diseases, but the role of transmembrane mucins, as epithelial signalling receptors mediating barrier dysfunction, is poorly understood.
-Upon inflammation, aberrantly expressed transmembrane mucins are likely to be the first point of contact between host tissue and the microbiota that penetrate the defective mucus layer and co-induce barrier dysfunction.
+Loss of mucosal barrier integrity contributes significantly to the pathophysiology of mucosal inflammatory diseases.
+However, the role of mucins as active mediators of barrier function remains poorly understood.
+Upon inflammation, a defective secreted mucus layer, as characterized by a depletion of secreted mucins, allows microbial species to come in close contact with host cells and elicit inflammation, whereas altered transmembrane mucin expression further translates into a disrupted epithelial barrier.
 Furthermore, the presence of genetic differences in mucin genes can give rise to a large repertoire of structurally diverse mucin mRNA isoforms via alternative splicing.
 While most isoforms encode similar biological functions, other have the potential to alter protein function resulting in progression towards disease.
 Currently, the mucin mRNA isoforms implicated in mucosal barrier dysfunction, is a scientific field to discover.

 The first family (WO2021/013479) encompasses a series of claims covering MUC1 and MUC13 mRNA isoforms as biomarkers for the management of diseases characterized by mucosal barrier dysfunction.
 The second family (WO2022/003061) includes a series of claims covering the expression levels of mucins and their mRNA isoforms for use in diagnosis, monitoring, prevention and/or treatment of COVID-19.
 The third patent family (WO2021053238) protects the use of mucin mRNA expression by RSV-infected epithelial cells able to predict the severity of RSV infections in young children.
-The fourth patent family (EP23214719.9) encloses the intestinal mucin mRNA isoform landscape and the specific isoform panels that associate with inflammation, IBD subtype and anatomical location in the intestinal tract.
+The fourth patent family (WO2025/120137) encloses the intestinal mucin mRNA isoform landscape and the specific isoform panels that associate with inflammation, IBD subtype and anatomical location in the intestinal tract.
+For more information, see also here.

 Key Publications